 The unit is equipped with five receptacles.
 The large receptacles are 240/120VAC twist-lock receptacles rated at 50A each.
 The smaller duplex receptacles are 120VAC rated at 20A each with ground fault circuit interrupt (GFCI) protection.
 These receptacles are not routed through the main circuit breaker.
-Each receptacle has its own circuit breaker, located directly above or next to the receptacle.
+Each receptacle has its own circuit breaker, located above the connection lugs.
 Each breaker is sized to the maximum rating of the corresponding receptacle.